 FEHB Plan Catastrophic Limits

 Because some plans present catastrophic limits in confusing ways, we attempt to make our limit calculations comparable among plans.
 For example, we consider deductibles if these are not included in the claimed limit.
-A few plans put prescription drug payments under separate limits and we adjust for this difference.
+Some plans put prescription drug payments under separate limits and we adjust for this difference.
+This is common in plans that put enrollees into Medicare Part D options.
 Plans calculate limits differently and the dollar numbers published in a plan's "Summary of Benefits" do not reflect the loopholes and exclusions listed under Your cost for covered services.
 The adjustments we make are necessary to make comparisons that are not inaccurate apples to oranges.
 For plans that do not include certain hospital, doctor, or drug copayments in the limit we have assumed three hospital stays and 50 (single) or 100 (family) prescriptions or doctor visits and presented the limit on this basis.

 Cost comparisons can be used to find those plans with the lowest limits.
 From this group, you can select plans with lower average costs.
 Or you might wish to select one of the plans with the very best catastrophic coverage and accept somewhat higher out-of-pocket costs as the price of that guarantee.
 Importantly, because we include premiums in the calculation of the most you can pay, we help you avoid the mistake of paying many thousands in higher premiums for a saving of fewer thousands in catastrophic limits.